Joint Research Centre

-The Institute works in support of the Directorate General Transport and Energy (TREN), Nuclear Inspection and the IAEA Inspectorate to ensure that nuclear materials, which could be diverted for weapons use, do not fall into the wrong hands.
+The Institute works in support of the DG ENER, Nuclear Inspection and the IAEA Inspectorate to ensure that nuclear materials, which could be diverted for weapons use, do not fall into the wrong hands.
 ITU hosts the Safeguards Analytical Reference Laboratory, which provides analytical assistance and expertise on plutonium-handling facilities, and is developing new high-performance analytical tools for trace analysis.
-ITU also operates two on-site laboratories for the Directorate General Transport and Energy (TREN), Nuclear Inspection at the major European reprocessing plants: La Hague in France and Sellafield in England.
+ITU also operates two on-site laboratories for the DG ENER, Nuclear Inspection at the major European reprocessing plants: La Hague in France and Sellafield in the United Kingdom.

 As a spin-off from its radiochemistry activities, ITU has developed safe, reliable separation techniques for isolating specific radionuclides for targeting cancer cells.

 To assure the safety of fuel cycle activities, a thorough knowledge is developed concerning physical, chemical and material properties of actinides, as a basis for work on all stages of the nuclear fuel cycle.
 The Instituteís Actinide User Lab is an international centre open to outside users for specialised studies.